Just like everything else, eating in Japan comes with its very own rules and customs.

 Be it sushi, okonomiyaki (savoury Japanese pancake-omelette-pizza-thing), tempura (deep-fried seafood, vegetables, mushrooms, or meat) – the list goes on.

-There are some general restaurants as well that serve many types of food, with most popular being izakaya, which are like pubs.
+There are some general restaurants as well that serve many types of food, with the most popular being izakaya, which are like pubs.

 You can learn more about different types of Japanese restaurants here.